 Sarah Smith is a research scientist in the Energy Analysis & Environmental Impacts Division's Sustainable Energy Systems group.
 Her current research includes organic waste management and nutrient recovery cost and emissions modeling, end-use load shape modeling for demand response potential estimation, and battery cost, manufacturing, and supply chain analyses.

-Prakash Rao heads the Buildings and Industrial Applications Department.
+Prakash Rao is a research scientist in the Energy Technology Area and heads its Buildings and Industrial Applications Department.
 He researches the potential for reducing the energy consumption and water use impacts of the U.S. manufacturing sector while maintaining its productivity.
-This work includes developing tools, resources, and roadmaps for determining decarbonization pathways for industry.
+This work includes developing tools, resources, and roadmaps for industry.

 This episode features three scientists working to manage the planet’s plastic addiction by developing smarter materials that avoid the pitfalls of 20th century plastics.
 We talk about the challenges of the current recycling and composting systems, philosophies of materials design, why trying to recycle some things is just “wishcycling,” why consumer preferences matter, and why we can allow ourselves to feel a little optimism — even though the news paints a pretty bleak picture sometimes.